 Android Light Meter Apps

-The Lux Meter is a simple application for your Android device.
-It measures illuminance by using your device’s light sensor.
+Lux Meter is a simple application for your Android device.
+It measures illuminance with your device’s light sensor.

 Features of this product include: